-Each share of Common Stock entitles the holder to one vote on each proposal submitted to a vote of the stockholders at the Annual Meeting.
 Directors are elected by a plurality of votes of the shares of Common Stock represented in person or by proxy at the Annual Meeting.
-Thus, for the election of the Class II director, and assuming that a quorum is present, the nominee who receives the greatest number of votes cast with respect to that class will be elected as the Class II director.
-Stockholders may vote in favor of all nominees, withhold their votes as to all nominees, or withhold their votes as to specific nominees.
-Checking the box that withholds authority to vote for a nominee is the equivalent of abstaining.
+Thus, for the election of the Class III director, and assuming that a quorum is present, the nominee who receives the greatest number of votes cast with respect to that class will be elected as the Class III director.
+Stockholders may vote in favor of the nominee or withhold their votes as to the nominee.
+Checking the box that withholds authority to vote for the nominee is the equivalent of abstaining.
 Abstentions and broker non-votes will not have the effect of votes in favor of or in opposition to the election of a director.